rust-lang/book/second-edition/src/ch20-03-graceful-shutdown-and-cleanup.md

 The code in Listing 20-21 is responding to requests asynchronously through the use of a thread pool, as we intended.
-We get some warnings about the `workers`, `id`, and `thread` fields that we're not using in a direct way that reminds us we’re not cleaning anything up.
+We get some warnings about the `workers`, `id`, and `thread` fields that we’re not using in a direct way that reminds us we’re not cleaning anything up.
 When we use the less elegant <span class="keystroke">ctrl-C</span> method to halt the main thread, all other threads are stopped immediately as well, even if they’re in the middle of